hugginsio/vim-x12/README.md

 ![Example EDI document](./assets/example.png)

+Highlighting features:

+- Emphasized segment identifiers (including special coloring for ISA and IEA segments).
+- Reduced visibilty of segment and element delimiters.
+- Different colors for alphanumeric and numeric elements.
+- Broken highlighting for the first element delimiter after a segment identifier (issue #1) - please help!

 ## Contributing

 Find a problem?
 See something that could be improved?
 Please open an issue!
 Any and all contributions are welcome.